How to choose the right pair of headphones for you

 If you don’t have easy access or enough time to visit a dealership, the internet can of course be a great place to shop.
 Especially around peak shopping days such as Amazon Prime Day, Black Friday and Cyber Monday.

 Many of the same rules apply: use our reviews to guide your search and be open to any alternatives you may happen upon.
-There are some great deals available, especially on older models.
+There are some great deals available, and we always curate our headphones deals round-up only with recommended deals on recommendable pairs – not just any old pair with a big discount.

-Reviews will help guide you away from absolute tripe, but regardless of how descriptive the article, reviews are merely an aid.
+Reviews will help guide you away from absolute tripe, but regardless of how descriptive they are, treat them merely as an aid.
 The collective expert opinion of the entire team can be found in any What Hi-Fi? review, but it is an opinion nonetheless.
 You’ll never know exactly how a product sounds (or feels) until you’re using it yourself.
 Otherwise, you may as well just pick a name from a hat.

 If ever you’ve seen the television show Rogue Traders, you will know that not everybody plays fair – and it’s not just plumbers stealing your bone china.
 There are plenty of undesirables online as well.
 Always make sure you’re buying from a trusted source (if you are unsure, our online reviews are linked to a number of trustworthy retailers who stock the product) or you could be left with knock-off gear and no chance of a return – all for the sake of a tenner.